patrickgratao/pdf-front-validator/README.md

 # Overview

-The PDFValidator library is a tool that simplifies the process of validating PDF files when developing front-end interfaces.
+The PDF Front Validator library is a tool that simplifies the process of validating PDF files when developing front-end interfaces.

 Use the main function to validate whether a file is in fact a PDF or whether it has been renamed with the pdf extension.